awsdocs/iam-user-guide/doc_source/id_credentials_temp_control-access_assumerole.md

 The permission policy of the role that is being assumed determines the permissions for the temporary security credentials that are returned by `AssumeRole`, `AssumeRoleWithSAML`, and `AssumeRoleWithWebIdentity`\.
 You define these permissions when you create or update the role\.

-Optionally, you can pass a separate policy as a parameter of the `AssumeRole`, `AssumeRoleWithSAML`, or `AssumeRoleWithWebIdentity` API call\.
-This supplemental policy can further restrict \(scope\) the permissions of the temporary security credentials that the API operation returns\.
-You can use these credentials in subsequent AWS API calls to access resources in the account that owns the role\.
-The temporary credentials have the [effective permissions](reference_policies_evaluation-logic.md) of the assumed role *and* the policy that you pass\.
-These permissions are added to any resource\-based policies \(such as an Amazon S3 bucket policy\) that are attached to the resource that the temporary security credentials can access\.
+Optionally, you can pass a JSON policy as a parameter of the `AssumeRole`, `AssumeRoleWithSAML`, or `AssumeRoleWithWebIdentity` API call\.
+This allows you to restrict permissions for that for the role's temporary credentials by setting a permissions boundary for the role\.
+You can use the role's temporary credentials in subsequent AWS API calls to access resources in the account that owns the role\.
 You cannot use the passed policy to grant permissions that are in excess of those allowed by the permissions policy of the role that is being assumed\.
+To learn more about how AWS determines the effective permissions of a role, see [Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.

 ![\[PermissionsWhenPassingRoles_Diagram\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/role_passed_policy_permissions.png)